abyss-xd/HostFunder/README.md

 This will be my 8th Web Application of this kind that I create, and the first one which will be public.

+**Updates**
+This website/web-application is provided "as is", which means no updates or new features are guaranteed.
+We will do our best to keep updating and pushing new updates, and you are more than welcome to contribute your time as well and make pull requests for improvements.

+**License**
+This website/web-application is licensed under GNU GPL v3.0